MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-storage-path.md

 ## About storage path

-When the Azure Local instance is deployed, storage paths are created as part of the deployment.
+When your Azure Local is deployed, storage paths are created as part of the deployment.
 The default option automatically selects a storage path with high availability.
 You might however decide to use a specific storage path.
 In this case, ensure that the specified storage path has sufficient storage space.

-The storage paths on your Azure Local instance should point to system shared volumes that can be accessed by all the machines on your system.
+The storage paths on your Azure Local should point to system shared volumes that can be accessed by all the machines on your system.
 In order to be highly available, we strongly recommend that you create storage paths under system shared volumes.

 The available space in the system shared volume determines the size of the store available at the storage path.
 For example, if the storage path is `C:\ClusterStorage\UserStorage_1\Volume01` and the `Volume01` is 4 TB, then the size of the storage path is the available space (out of the 4 TB) on `Volume01`.